 These types of storage facilities usually have a large space, which enables the fast movement of large quantities of stores for a short period.
 While, on the other hand, conventional warehouses hold goods for a long time, say 2 months or 1 year.

 These warehouses basically by nature, serve as points in the distribution system at which goods are procured from different suppliers and quickly transferred to various customers.

-In order to minimize delivery time, these storage facilities are found close to transportation centers.
+To minimize delivery time, these storage facilities are found close to transportation centers.

-These warehouses are owned by government and semi government bodies and are made available to private firms to store goods on payment of rent.
-The public warehouses are usually set up to help small traders who are not in position to have their own warehouses due to financial constraints.
-Retailers sometimes due to increased sales even find their private warehouses insufficient if their facilities have reached capacity or if they are making a special, huge purchase of products for some reasons.
-Anyone can avail these facilities to solve its short-term distribution needs.
+These warehouses are owned by the government and semi-government bodies and are made available to private firms to store goods on payment of rent.
+The public warehouses are usually set up to help small traders who are not in a position to have their warehouses due to financial constraints.
+Retailers sometimes due to increased sales even find their private warehouses insufficient if their facilities have reached capacity or if they are making a special, huge purchase of products for some reason.
+Anyone can avail of these facilities to solve its short-term distribution needs.

-These are owned and managed by the channel suppliers (manufacturers/traders) and resellers and are used exclusively for their own distribution activities.
+These are owned and managed by the channel suppliers (manufacturers/traders) and resellers and are used exclusively for their distribution activities.

 Warehouse Services are growing fast and today the concept of 3PL or third-party logistics has arisen.
 A manufacturer can concentrate on his core production process and outsource the storage and handling of goods to someone else.
-This third party would take care of the entire logistics right from shifting goods to their storage center, safe storage and tracking and even dispatch of goods to clients.
+This third party would take care of the entire logistics right from shifting goods to their storage center, safe storage, and tracking and even dispatch of goods to clients.